 - Strap (Not pictured here–we used Sateen, but you can use anything sturdy!)

 Sew stocking sock together: Pin right sides together and sew the stocking sock pieces together.

 Creating the Strap: Next, we’re going to prep our strap.
 Take the fabric you cut for your strap, fold it in half lengthwise and iron.
 Open up your strap and fold in the two long edges to meet at the center crease.
 Next, fold in half so the raw edges are enclosed and iron.

 Topstitch the length of your strap to secure the edge.
 You should end up with something like the strap above!

-Sew Cuff Pieces Together: Pin both cuff pieces, wrong sides together, and stitch down the short sides.
+Sew Cuff Pieces Together: Pin both cuff pieces, right sides together, and stitch down the short sides.

 Now we’re going to pin the strap to the stocking stock and sandwich it between the sock and the cuff.
 That way, when we flip it inside out, it’ll look clean and all raw edges will be hidden inside the cuff.
 We recommend pinning your strap on the heel seam of the sock.

 Pin the cuff to the sock, matching the side seams and covering the strap.